odaridavid/Clean-MVVM-ArchComponents/README.md

 If you encounter any error check [this site](https://docs.travis-ci.com/user/encrypting-files/) out.

+To setup the Travis CLI tools see [this](https://github.com/travis-ci/travis.rb#installation)

 ## Architecture

 The Application is split into a three layer architecture: